 Being frugal or “kuripot” is my most effective way of putting up my Savings Fund.
-There is a lot of misconceptions about saving such that only people with high salary can save up money.
+There are a lot of misconceptions about saving, such that only people with high salary can save up and have an emergency fund.
 It’s definitely not true.
-With a salary of as low as 10,000 PHP, a person can make a conscious decision of saving up 500 PHP- 1,000 PHP as long as he is able to budget his expenses properly.
+With a salary of as low as 15,000 PHP, a person can make a conscious decision of saving up 500 PHP- 1,000 PHP, as long as he is able to budget his expenses properly.

 A frequent tip to becoming financially free is to live below your means.

-This is an example of living beyond your means.
-You are spending too much but your money isn’t enough.
-This is the most common reason why most people are unable to save up.
-The only solution to this problem is to use money that you currently have.
+This is an example of a person living beyond his means.
+I know many will feel guilty.
+This is the most common scenario which explains why most people are unable to save up.
+A solution to this problem is to discipline yourself to use the money that you currently only have.

 Now, here are my ways of frugality while working in Thailand.
 I decided to live within or below my means so I can build up my Savings Fund.
-This can be harsh to your standards but since I was used to living simply, doing these are not so difficult to do.
+This can be harsh to someone else’s standards but since I was used to living simply, doing these are not so troublesome for me to do.

-For long distance trip, I take the bus for only 7 Baht- 13 Baht compared to taxis starting fare of 45 Baht.
-Taking taxi will give you more comfort but the bus can be crowded and smelly.
+For long distance trip, I take the bus for only 7- 13 THB (11- 21 PHP) compared to a taxi with a starting fare of 45 THB (73 PHP).
+Obviously, taking the taxi will give more comfort and the bus can be crowded and smelly.
 But there is definitely money that can be saved with this option.

 I have exceptions to this rule though.
-In some instances that I get late to work or when I carry a lot of heavy stuff, it is absolutely a must to ride the taxi.
+In some instances that I’ll get late to work or when I carry a lot of heavy things, it is absolutely a must to take the taxi.

 There are many considerations for this but for me, I think of the benefits of walking.
 Aside from its free, you get to have a good work out as “Walking is still the best exercise”.

 I can listen to music or just enjoy the surroundings.
-I also get to enjoy the time by myself.
+I also get to enjoy the time for myself.
 It gives me the time to think about my life or my future plans.

 3. Limit Eating Out too often